Murder-suicide Plot Thwarted in Monroe County

 Family members told police the woman had been suffering from post-partum depression since her daughter was born.

-“Between 11 and 20% of moms experience postpartum depression, at least some for it.
-It’s just the blues, all the way to real postpartum depression to some sort of psychotic break all, all of that,” said Dr. Heba Tajwar.
+"Between 11 and 20% of moms experience postpartum depression, at least some form it.
+It's just the blues, all the way to real postpartum depression to some sort of psychotic break all, all of that," said Dr. Heba Tajwar.

 Geisinger physician Heba Tajwar suspects postpartum depression is under-reported.
 She recommends all mothers talk about it at their postpartum appointments.